Everything You Need to Know about the Spanish Golden Visa

 - Entry to Spain and the other 26 countries of the Schengen Zone in the EU without need for another visa application

-- Once-a-year visit to Spain in order to maintain the residency permit, with no necessary extended periods of stay
+- Once-a-year visit to Spain to maintain the residence permit, with no necessary extended periods of stay

 - Residency permit (Golden Visa) can easily be renewed every two years